-Joyce is a research fellow at Chatham House and co-editor of the Journal of Cyber Policy, providing regular analysis on cyber policy issues.
+Joyce is a senior research fellow with the International Security programme at Chatham House and co-editor of the Journal of Cyber Policy.

 |2016-17||Academy fellow, International Security Department, Chatham House|

 |2014||Senior visiting professional, Special Tribunal for Lebanon (STL)|

 |2013||Regional legal expert, International Federation of Red Cross and Red Crescent Societies (IFRC)|

 |2011 and 2014||Communication and advocacy advisor, UNDP, Lebanese Prime Minister’s Office|

 |2010-12||Head of research and development unit, Arab Center for the Rule of Law and Integrity (ACRLI)|

 |2011-13||Civil society ambassador of the neighbourhood region, European Commission|

 |2008-10||Programme associate, UNDP, Programme on Governance in the Arab Region|